arduino/help-center-content/content/Hardware/MKR Family/How-to-change-the-GSM-frequency-band-on-the-MKR-GSM-1400.md

 1. Check that you have the required board package and library:

-   * Make sure you have latest SAMD core.
+   * Make sure you have the latest SAMD core.
 If you don’t, go to Arduino _Tools > Board > Boards Manager_ and install the latest **Arduino SAMD Boards** package.

    * Open _Tools > Library Manager_ and make sure the `MKRGSM` library is installed and up to date.